 What do you think, I think it’s always good to have concrete examples explained simply, don’t you?
 I know that personally it helps me to understand things quite a lot, often in photography.
 I hope that after these examples, learning photography will be child’s play!

 It is often a type of photography where you will want to have a completely blurred background to bring out your subject.
 However, in some particular situations, you might want to give a larger dimension to the picture.
 This is for example the case on safari with a photo of an elephant taken posing in front of Kilimanjaro.
 Another example on safari is a cheetah in a tree against the light, classic for the atmosphere.
+If you want to go further on the subject, I invite you to read our article on the best tips for wildlife photography.

 I took this picture in Thailand with my Canon 70-300mm L IS.
 It was taken at 300mm, so at my maximum focal length and at f/5.6, my maximum aperture at this focal length.
 So I almost met the 3 technical conditions, except the fact of being the closest to the subject, because damn it, if you get too close, they jump on you and steal your stuff, those monkeys…anyway.